HealthCare Volunteer: History

-Patel and Mendelsohn have also established HealthCare Tourism International, the first non profit medical tourism accreditation service.
+Patel and Mendelsohn have also established HealthCare Tourism International, the first non-profit medical tourism accreditation service.
 Patel started his first non-profit StudentsHelp.org (www.studentshelp.org) at age 17, which helped provide computer services and technical support to needy people around the world.

 In 2013, Patel received the Samuel S. Beard Award for Greatest Public Service by an Individual 35 Years or Under, an award given out annually by Jefferson Awards.

 Volunteer networking

 One of the unique features of the HealthCare Volunteer website is its ability to allow volunteers to create online profiles and connect with other volunteers.
 Once volunteers have signed up and created their profiles, they can form volunteering teams for service at home or abroad.

-Exercising a 'free volunteering' philosophy
+'Free volunteering' philosophy

 HealthCare Volunteer has sought to reduce the financial burdens for both volunteers and organizations.
 First, volunteers pay no money to search HealthCare Volunteer for volunteering opportunities nor must organizations pay any money to post their volunteering opportunities on HealthCare Volunteer.
-Secondly, HealthCare Volunteer strives to exclusively partner with organizations that do not charge their volunteers additional money beyond accommodation and other essential services in order to volunteer.
+Secondly, HealthCare Volunteer strives to exclusively partner with organizations that do not charge their volunteers additional money beyond accommodation and other essential services to volunteer.
 HealthCare Volunteer believes that volunteers are already volunteering their time and effort, and should not be required to pay additional fees above the basic costs (travel, accommodation, and basic services).